It’s obvious to me now, but when I started my skincare journey in 2003 , I didn’t know much about Jojoba and Argan…

 Is almond oil a dry oil?

-No it’s not.
+No, it’s not.
 It lingers on the skin so makes a good oil for massage.
+It also makes a great extraction medium for herbs.

 What next?
 I recommend you read: